-- A. advise the student in writing, in time for the problem to be corrected, specifying details of action required by the student and alerting the student to the possible consequences of a non-completion ('N') determination - B. advise the parent or guardian in writing if the student is under 18 - C. request from the student and/or parent/guardian a written acknowledgement of the warning - D. issue at least one follow-up warning letter (if the student is still at risk of not meeting requirements) - E. retain a copy of the warning notice and other relevant documentation.
+- advise the student in writing, in time for the problem to be corrected, specifying details of action required by the student and alerting the student to the possible consequences of an 'N' determination - advise the parent or guardian in writing if the student is under 18 - request from the student and/or parent/guardian a written acknowledgement of the warning - issue at least one follow-up warning letter (if the student is still at risk of not meeting requirements) - retain a copy of the warning notice and other relevant documentation.

-The following flowchart explains the N Determination Process at Marsden High School.
+The following flowchart explains the 'N' Determination Process at Marsden High School.